-This is why Blythe Wood Works has developed the A-B-C Method for determining the ideal dog house size for your pet.
+The A-B-C Method is a copyrighted formula, developed by Blythe Wood Works from years of experience, for determining the ideal dog house size for your pet.

 In the A-B-C method, there are three measurements that are needed to determine the size of a dog house.
 They are defined as follows:

 A. The distance from the dog’s shoulder to the bottom of his chest.

 B. The distance from the dog’s nose to his flank, not including the tail.

 C. Distance from the top of the dog’s head to his toes.

 A. The door opening height needs to be at least 3 inches taller than the shoulder to chest measurement.

 Example: If the "A" measurement is 10 inches, the door height opening needs to be 13 inches.

 B. The width and depth of the house should be at least the "B" measurement (the distance from the dog's nose to its flank, excluding tail).